mattgwin29/hackathon-2025/README.md

    - Open the extension and log in using OAuth

 4. **Generate and Retrieve Your Password:**
-   - Visit any website and click on the extension.
+   - Visit any website with a login required.
    - Enter your master password (the one you always use).
-   - Copy the generated output, which is your unique, secure password.
-   - When you return to the website, enter your master password again to retrieve the same password—**without us storing it**.
+   - The secured password will be autofilled inside the password box.**without us storing it**.

 ## Backstory